 The International Conference on Learning Analytics & Knowledge is the premier research forum in the field, providing common ground for all stakeholders in the design of analytics systems to debate the state of the art at the intersection of Learning and Analytics — including researchers, educators, instructional designers, data scientists, software developers, institutional leaders and governmental policy makers.

-The conference is in cooperation with ACM in association with ACM SIGCHI and ACM SIGWEB, with the peer reviewed proceedings archived in the ACM Digital Library.
-There are over 34,000 individual subscribers to the Digital Library, and over 2,800 library subscriptions.
+The conference is held in cooperation with ACM in association with ACM SIGCHI and SIGWEB, with the double-blind, peer reviewed proceedings archived in the ACM Digital Library.
+The ACM Digital Library (DL) is the world’s most comprehensive database of full-text articles and bibliographic literature covering computing and information technology.
+This renowned repository includes the complete collection of ACM publications plus an extended bibliographic database of core works in computing from scholarly publishers.
 This guarantees that the proceedings will be available to the widest possible audience of computing professionals.
-ACM has an enlightened copyright policy: authors may self-archive their own papers as freely available eprints, as long as they carry the specified ACM statement.
+ACM has an enlightened copyright policy with liberal author rights: authors may self-archive their own papers as Open Access Preprints, as long as they carry the specified ACM statement.